-- there will be a slight increase of £50 in the level of Basic Salary remuneration for the forthcoming year; - Senior Salaries will not increase, but these post holders will receive the uplift in the Basic Salary element of their remuneration; - the two-tier Senior Salary for the Deputy Chair of the National Park Authority and Committee Chairs will remain; - subject to certain criteria being met, the provision to apply for specific or additional Senior Salaries that do not fall within the current remuneration framework will remain, and - there will be no increases in payments to co-opted Members of Standards Committees, reimbursement of costs of care or travel and subsistence costs when on official business.
+- the two-tier Senior Salary for the Deputy Chair of the National Park Authority and Committee Chairs will remain, i.e. Level 1 will equate to £7,435 and Level 2 will equate to £6,135 per annum; - subject to certain criteria being met, the provision to apply for specific or additional Senior Salaries that do not fall within the current remuneration framework will remain, and - there will be no increases in payments to co-opted Members of Standards Committees, reimbursement of costs of care or travel and subsistence costs when on official business.

-These changes will take effect from the 1st April 2018.
+These changes will take effect from the 1st April 2019.